ATL Data Types Visualizers

 Image Watch extension

 For Microsoft Visual Studio 2015, 2017 and 2019 an extension Image Watch is available.
 Image Watch allows to display images during debugging sessions in window similar to "Locals" or "Watch".
-To make Image Watch work correctly with avl::Image type, Adaptive Vision Library installer provides avl::Image visualizer for Image Watch.
+To make Image Watch work correctly with avl::Image type, Aurora Vision Library installer provides avl::Image visualizer for Image Watch.
 If one have Image Watch extension and AVL installed, preview of images can be enabled by choosing "View->Other Windows->Image Watch" from Microsoft Visual Studio menu.

 When program is paused during debug session, all variables of type avl::Image can be displayed in Image Watch window, as shown below: